kpumuk/meta-tags/README.md

 * `:reverse` — when true, the page and site names will be reversed;
 * `:noindex` — add noindex meta tag; when true, 'robots' will be used, otherwise the string will be used;
 * `:nofollow` — add nofollow meta tag; when true, 'robots' will be used, otherwise the string will be used;
+* `:follow` – add follow meta tag; when true, 'robots' will be used, otherwise the string will be used;
 * `:canonical` — add canonical link tag;
 * `:author` — add author link tag;
 * `:publisher` — add publisher link tag;